isaackwy/slackbuilds-14.2/README.md

-This repository contains slackbuilds which I have maintained for Slackware 14.2.
+This repository contains slackbuilds which I had maintained for Slackware 14.2.

 SlackBuilds submissions are closed for 14.2.
 Hence, I have archived this repository.